flyntwp/flynt-cli/README.md

 It helps you create a new project based on Flynt, facilitates a multi-environment WordPress development setup and offers shortcuts for running external dependencies of the build process.

 Theoretically only the `create` command is Flynt specific.
-All other tasks could be used with any WordPress project that uses `composer`, `yarn`, `gulp`, and optionally `bower`.
+All other tasks could be used with any WordPress project that uses `composer`, `yarn` and `gulp`.

 The `clone` and `deploy` commands are especially useful if you follow the proposed multi-environment development setup.
 This means a developer always works on his local environment and has everything running on his machine (i.e. Apache, MySQL, etc).
 In addition there is a 'public' development server.
 This server is the single point of truth for the local environment.
 While you can make any changes during development on your local environment, you should always do a `flynt clone` before you start working on something new, or when you want to revert your local changes.
 When you are done with a new feature, run `flynt build && flynt deploy` to publish the changes to the development server.
 The `deploy` command is just a wrapper for rsync, so that you do not need to remember the exact command yourself.
 You can also use `deploy` for other environments (e.g. staging or production) but it is recommended that you use a more sophisticated approach at least for production.